MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> When one door closes another door opens.
+> The person who says something is impossible should not interrupt the person who is doing it.
-> -- Alexander Graham Bell
+> -- Chinese Proverb